wp-plugins/connections-business-directory-languages/README.txt

 [Screenshots can be found here.](http://connections-pro.com/add-on/languages/)

-1. The metabox containging the list of languages that can be assigned to a directory entry.
+1. The metabox containing the list of languages that can be assigned to a directory entry.
 2. The widget output on the frontend of the site when viewing a single directory entry.

 == Changelog ==

+= 1.1 06/27/2015 =
+* NEW: Add three more language per user request, Filipino, Indonesian and Slovenian.
+* TWEAK: Use esc_html() rather than eac_attr() for escaping the language when displaying it.
+* DEV: Update .gitignore.

-= 1.0.1 05/01/2015
+= 1.0.1 05/01/2015 =
 * BUG: Load plugin textdomain on plugins_loaded action hook.
-* BUG: Add a couple missing textdomains.
+* BUG: Add a couple missing text domains.
 * I18N: Add POT file.

 = 1.0 09/02/2014 =